adolgert/feedlot/doc/timeline.md

 32678 | 256 | 128 | 2.160 | 72
 65536 | 512 | 128 | 5.824  | 220
 102400 | 1024 | 100 | 12  | 560

+Now that we have scalability, it's time to get the distributions correct.
+They include a Weibull for the latent period and a Gamma for the infectious period.
+I've implemented the Weibull in the Semi-Markov library already, but the Gamma is incomplete (get it? incomplete? get it?).

+## Saturday 18 October 2014

+### Test individual transitions

+Spent too many hours getting the Gamma math straight, but it matched the theoretical distribution the first time when I typed it in, so that felt good.
+Now I'm building an executable which will run a single individual over and over again in order to see that it does follow the EIR part of SEIR that was described.
+The executable is in individual.cpp.
+I run it and make plots with individual.jl.

+I also put the model parameters and EIR part of the transitions into separate header files in order to share them among executables.
+They can certainly be read from a file but are in a header file for now.
+Refactoring this took a little bit.

+## Sunday 19 October 2014

+### Put non-exponential transitions into other models.

+First, I noticed that Mardones et al have graphs of their distributions and that those graphs don't match the plots of the theoretical distributions.
+Namely, the latent period in the paper's plot has a higher, sooner peak.
+Ugh.
+I can't fix that right now.
+It means mailing the authors.

+The nonexponential distributions are in the code now, but the rider implementation is so dorky that nothing ever finishes.
+That is, the rider takes 24 hours to travel the pens, so it gets infected and recovered over and over in each pen, and the simulation doesn't proceed.
+I'll commit the new distributions and go back and fix the rider.